nalej/docs/resources/appcluster_installation.md

 ![](../.gitbook/assets/resourcesredcolor.png)

-clusters in the system, and our brand new cluster should appear on the list.
+Here, we can see the available application clusters in the system, and our brand new cluster should appear on the list and in the graph.
+For more information on how to manage this new cluster, please check the [Cluster monitoring](resources-1.md) section of the documentation.

 ### Public API CLI